Project Airbender

 Solution

-I partnered with engineering to define the initial token structure and helped shift designers toward consistent token usage in Figma, enabling global adjustments as the system evolved.
+I partnered with engineering to define the initial token structure and shifted designers toward consistent token usage in Figma, which made global adjustments possible as the system evolved.

-While the high-level creative direction was founder-led, I translated that vision into a structured, production-ready system.
+Working from initial creative direction set by the founder, I built the structured, production-ready system that turned the vision into something teams could actually ship with.
 I formalized accessible color scales, spacing systems, and reusable components capable of supporting both data-dense back office workflows and streamlined transactional screens.

 Design system foundations including color and icons